mekimball/futbol/README.md

    ```
    $ cd ../futbol
    ```
-3. Generate then open webpage by entering the following into Terminal:
+3. Generate file, then open webpage by entering the following into Terminal:
    ```
    $ ruby server.rb
    $ open webpage/index.html